dvingerh/PyInstaLive/FAQ.md

 ### How do I download livestreams of multiple users at the same time?

+#### Option 1 - Checking your following users

+You can use the `--downloadfollowing` function to check for available livestreams and replays from your following user list.
+Read the [Help Documents](https://github.com/notcammy/PyInstaLive/blob/master/MOREHELP.md) for more information.

+#### Option 2 - Using external scripts
-#### Note: Continuously checking for livestreams with a batch file is considered suspicious behaviour by Instagram.
+##### Note: Continuously checking for livestreams with an external script is considered suspicious behaviour by Instagram.
 Use a timeout as large as possible to decrease the chances of your account, device or IP from getting flagged as suspicious and getting blocked as a result of that.
 Use the scripts below at your own risk.

 ###### Windows